logdna/python/README.md

 _Optional_
 Default: `time.time()`

-A timestamp in ms, must be within one day otherwise it will be dropped and Date.now() will be used in its place.
+A timestamp in ms, must be within one day otherwise it will be dropped and time.time() will be used in its place.

 ## License